Re-opening of the school

 Foundation Stage, Year 1 and Year 2 will finish at 3.00 p.m.

-Please follow the same routine as in the morning to collect your child; we will have the children ready for collection at the allotted times.
-All year groups EXCEPT FOR YEAR 6 will exit via the playground gate onto Greenhill Road.
-Year 6 will exit through the car park gate.
+Please follow the same routine as in the morning to collect your child, entering the site through the car park exit gate and leaving the site through the playground gate on to Greenhill Road; we will have the children ready for collection at the allotted times.

 If you have children in more than one year group, please collect ALL children off at whichever is the LATER time.
 There will be members of staff from all year groups on the playground to hand your children over to you.